-Ability Score Increase.
+Increased Ability Score.
 Your Wisdom score increases by 1.

 Natural Swimmer.
-You have advantage on Strength (Athletics) skill checks made to swim or otherwise maneuver in the water.
+You have an advantage on Strength (Athletics) checks made to swim or otherwise maneuver in the water.

 River Child.
-You have proficiency in water vehicles and navigator's tools.
+You are proficient in water vehicles and navigator's tools.